ionic-team/ionic-docs/docs/studio/running.md

 ## Running Apps

 <blockquote>
 Since running an app will install it on an actual native device, some additional setup is required.
-See the <a href="setup/native">Native iOS & Android</a> documentation for setup guides.
+See the [Native iOS & Android](setup/native.md) documentation for setup guides.
 </blockquote>

 To run an app, click the Play button in the upper right-hand corner of Ionic Studio.
 Then choose _Run_ from the dropdown.